 2. CHÂTEAU VARTELY

 A modern resort that opened in 2008.
 Suitable also for a family holiday.
 Accommodation facilities in guest houses.
 Every house represents one region in Moldova.
-They collect 900 t of grapes a year and produce 3 millions of bottles.
+They collect 900 t of grapes a year and produce 3 million bottles.
 We visited also a barrel cellar and tasted wine in a nice tasting room with geometrically arranged wooden shelves.

 Address and contacts: here